East Midlands

-With a sufficiency-level world city ranking, Nottingham is the only settlement in the region to be classified by the Globalization and World Cities Research Network.

-The region is primarily served by East Midlands Airport, which lies between Derby, Leicester and Nottingham.

-Physical Features
+Physical features

 The highest point at 636 m is Kinder Scout, in the Peak District of the southern Pennines in northwest Derbyshire near Glossop.
-Other hilly areas of 95 to 280 m in altitude, together with lakes and reservoirs, rise in and around the Charnwood Forest north of Peterborough, Leicester, and in the Lincolnshire Wolds.
+Other hilly areas of 95 to 280 m in altitude, together with lakes and reservoirs, rise in and around the Charnwood Forest north of Leicester, and in the Lincolnshire Wolds.

 The region's major rivers, the Nene, the Soar, the Trent, and the Welland, flow in a northeasterly direction towards the Humber and the Wash.
 The Derwent, conversely, rises in the High Peak before flowing south to join the Trent some 2 mi before its conflux with the Soar, and the Witham flows in an arch, first north to Lincoln before heading south to the Wash.

 The centre of the East Midlands area lies roughly between Bingham, Nottinghamshire and Bottesford, Leicestershire.
 The geographical centre of England lies in Higham on the Hill in west Leicestershire, close to the boundary between the Leicestershire and Warwickshire.
 Some 88 per cent of the land is rural in character, although agriculture accounts for less than three per cent of the region's jobs.